 Professor Tara T. Green has degrees in English from Louisiana State University (M.A., Ph.D) and Dillard University (BA) and has taught at universities in Louisiana and Arizona.
-She is Linda Carlisle Professor of Women's and Gender Studies, Professor and Former Director (2008-2016) of African American and African Diaspora Studies at the University of North Carolina in Greensboro.
+She is the Linda Carlisle Professor of Women's and Gender Studies, Professor and Former Director (2008-2016) of African American and African Diaspora Studies at the University of North Carolina in Greensboro.
 Her areas of research include, Black gender studies, African American autobiographies and fiction, the African diaspora in the U.S, African American parent-child relationships, and African Americans in the South.
 Believing that research should explore major issues of the day, she considers how literature reflects current social concerns.
 Her book A Fatherless Child: Autobiographical Perspectives of African American Men (winner of the 2011 Outstanding Scholarship in Africana Studies Award from the National Council for Black Studies), focuses on the impact of fatherlessness from the perspectives of Barack Obama and other Black men.
 She is also the editor of two books, From the Plantation to the Prison: African American Confinement Literature — a look at the literary history that records ways in which African Americans have been confined and Presenting Oprah Winfrey, Her Films, and African American Literature — a study of Winfrey's role as a producer and/or actress.
-Inspired by her upbringing in the New Orleans area, she is completing a book manuscript on New Orleans writer and activist Alice Dunbar-Nelson and another on the Middle Passage.
+Inspired by her upbringing in the New Orleans area, she is completing a book manuscript on New Orleans writer and activist Alice Dunbar-Nelson.
+Her book, Re-Imagining the Middle Passage: Black Resistance in Literature, Television, and Song is forthcoming from Ohio State University Press (Spring 2018).
 Professor Green has presented her work throughout the United States and in Africa, England, and the Caribbean as well as specialized presentations to local schools and community, religious, and professional organizations.
 Moving beyond the classroom, she has received recognition for her work as a mentor.
 She is also an active member of Delta Sigma Theta Sorority, Inc., Immediate Past President of the Langston Hughes Society, Managing Editor of the CLAJ, a voting rights activist, and political news junkie.